devel0x/electronero/bounty/app/docs/bots.md

 ## Why a Telegram Bot?

 The backend calls Telegram's `getChatMember` method with a bot token to check membership in your group or channel.
+It first resolves the provided handle to a numeric user ID using the `getChat`/`resolveUsername` endpoint.
+Handles may include or omit the `@` sign.
 The bot must:

 1. Be created via **@BotFather** and added to your group or channel.
 2. Have permission to read member status.